-Directly across Lincoln Avenue from the much more famous Biograph Theatre, where John Dillinger was killed, sits the 3 Penny Cinema, which has been around just as long.
+Directly across N. Lincoln Avenue from the much more famous Biograph Theatre, where John Dillinger was killed, sits the 3 Penny Cinema, which has been around just as long.

 Opened in 1912 as a nickelodeon called the Lincoln Theatre, it became the Fullerton Theatre from 1914 to 1916.
 The building afterward was converted into a garage and machine shop.
 It was reopened in the late-1930’s as the Crest Theatre.
 Among its historical highlights was the hosting of FBI sharpshooters on its roof who sought to prevent John Dillinger’s escape from the Biograph Theatre on the opposite side of N. Lincoln Avenue.
 On May 29, 1968 it was renamed 3 Penny Cinema and is often remembered with dubious fame as the site of the Chicago premiere of “Deep Throat”.
 By December 1971 it had been renamed Capri Theatre, before later going back to the 3 Penny Cinema name.

 Though neither ornate or a palace by any means of the imagination, the theater was one of Chicago’s more popular movie houses.
 The decor was minimal, but the exterior still retained an antique ticket booth and fragments of its original Neo-Classical facade.

 The auditorium, which once housed about 500, was divided into two screens in 1989 with one seating about 230 and the other seating 120.

 The 3 Penny Cinema also featured foreign, classic, and independent films.